 Saturday – May 6 – 2:00 pm-3:00 pm

 Bob Fritsch, ANA Exhibitor and Judge, will conduct an exhibiting workshop with the goal to help participants to become better exhibitors.

 Each exhibit will be examined and discussed to demonstrate what not to do and good elements that could be used.
 This workshop is open format and interested persons can join or leave the discussion at any time.

 Saturday – May 6 – 2:30 pm-3:30 pm

 Civil War Strategies & Tactics – Current Events and Civilian Protocols – David Taylor Moore (Webster Room)

-David will use several battles from the Civil War as examples of how to learn from history, in order to protect yourself, your family, your property, and your finances from theft or destruction using information, technology, and common sense.
+David uses Battles and Leaders from the Civil War, as examples of how not only learn about, but also from history, in order to protect yourself, family, property, and finances from theft or destruction employing information, technology, and common sense.

-David Taylor Moore is the author of Moore’s Civil War Reference, a day-by-day chronological listing of America’s Civil War, which took over 10 years to complete and contains 7,300+ landscaped pages.
-David is a certified teacher, and has a unique way to include audience participation in his lectures.
-He will be bringing copies of his book for a signing and for purchase. www.moorecivilwar.com.
+David Taylor Moore is the author of Moore’s Civil War Reference, a day-by-day chronological listing of America’s Civil War, which took over 15 years to complete and contains 8,000+ landscaped pages, now in its 9th Edition.
+David adds about 250-pages of new information, each year.
+David will also be bringing copies of his books for signing and purchase.